MICS Retractor (minimally invasive cardiac surgery)

 - Laser marking

-Purpose: to test the Thoracotomy Retractor Rack and Blades (2) – cycling them at a given load for a given number of open and closing cycles.
+Purpose of the Equipment: to test the Thoracotomy Retractor Rack and Blades (2) – cycling them at a given load for a given number of open and closing cycles.
+KDI built the equipment to meet the following customer specified requirements:

 - Operates with 120 volts AC and 100 psi compressed air.